-In honor of cannabis’s high holiday, we are looking at the hazards commonly found in marijuana facilities and the codes and regulations necessary to safeguard the industry’s employees and facilities from them.
+In honor of cannabis’s high holiday, we are looking at hazards commonly found in marijuana facilities and the codes and regulations necessary to safeguard the industry’s employees and facilities.
 We’ll begin with the National Fire Protection Association’s Standard 420.
-Yes, the fire protection industry has exhibited a sense of humor naming the code for marijuana’s national day of revelry.
+Yes, the fire protection industry has exhibited a sense of humor in naming the code for marijuana’s national day of revelry.

-NFPA’s Standards Council has approved the development of NFPA 420, the Standard on Fire Protection of Cannabis Growing and Processing Facilities, which was originally proposed in response to serious fires that have occurred at cannabis facilities in recent years.
-NFPA 420 will build upon the work started several years ago in NFPA 1, Fire Code, which addresses the fire protection aspects of growing and processing facilities.
+NFPA’s Standards Council has approved the development of NFPA 420 — Standard on Fire Protection of Cannabis Growing and Processing Facilities, which was originally proposed in response to serious fires that have occurred at cannabis facilities in recent years.
+NFPA 420 will build upon the work started several years ago in NFPA 1 — Fire Code, which addresses the fire protection aspects of growing and processing facilities.
 Once completed the standard will provide clear guidance on fire protection standards for facilities that produce, process, and extract cannabis.

-But because NFPA 420 is still in the earliest stages of development, cannabis facilities must instead adhere to International Fire Code (IFC), when adopted by the local authority, and NFPA 13 and 72 as a minimum.
-“However, many jurisdictions at the state and municipal levels have additional requirements,” explains Paul Seifert of TERPconsulting, adding that “many additional codes can also be involved depending on the processes employed in manufacturing.”
+But because NFPA 420 is still in the early stages of development, cannabis facilities must instead adhere to International Fire Code (IFC), when adopted by the local authority, and NFPA 13 and 72 as a minimum.
+“However, many jurisdictions at the state and municipal levels have additional requirements,” explains Paul Seifert, fire protection consultant at TERPconsulting, adding that “many additional codes can also be involved depending on the processes employed in manufacturing.”

 Although fire suppression systems are not specifically mandated for cannabis facilities, “they will be required dependent typically upon the building size (area) and occupancy, as determined by local codes,” Bryan explains.
 “Gas detection systems are required by the IFC in extraction rooms where flammable gases are utilized.”